usdoj-crt/crt-portal/README.md

 Run OWASP ZAP security scans with docker using the GUI:

     docker run -u zap -p 8080:8080 -p 8090:8090 -i owasp/zap2docker-weekly zap-webswing.sh

 you can see the GUI at http://localhost:8080/zap/

-Do use caution when using any "attack" tests, we generally run those in sandboxed environments.
+Do use caution when using any "attack" tests, we generally run those in local or sandboxed environments.

+To stop the container, find the container id with:

+    docker container ls

+Then you can stop the container with:

+     docker stop <container_id>

 Run OWASP ZAP security scans with docker using the command line.
 Here is an example of running a full, passive scan locally targeting the development site:

     docker run -v $(pwd):/zap/wrk/:rw -t owasp/zap2docker-weekly zap-full-scan.py \
     -t https://crt-portal-django-dev.app.cloud.gov/report/ -r testreport.html

 That will produce a report locally that you can view in your browser.
 It will give you a list of things that you should check.
 Sometimes there are things at the low or informational level that are false positives or are not worth the trade-offs to implement.
+The report will take a minute or two to generate.

 ## Browser targeting